haamid122/Finance-Blockchain/README.md

 .

-🏥Traditional finance relies on banks (centralized), which can cause issues:
+💰Traditional finance relies on banks (centralized), which can cause issues:

 High transaction fees.